 Naturally, strength training is only one component of home exercise, and many professionals recommend some combination of strength training and cardio.
 If you are interested in adding cardio equipment to your home gym, Bowflex has nearly any option you might need.

 There is a budget-friendly version of the TreadClimber, as well as a more advanced version.
-The price difference between the two models is that big, though, and the advanced version includes more extended warranties, so it might make sense to spend the extra money here.
+The price difference between the two models is that big, though, and the advanced version includes longer warranties, so it might make sense to spend the extra money here.

-To give you an indication of what the workout is like, the TreadClimber’s maximum speed is 4.5 mph (7.2 kph), compared to the treadmill’s top speed at 12 mph.
-Even though the TreadClimber provides an intense cardio workout, the maximum speeds should indicate that it is a different type of exercise.
+To give you an indication of what the workout is like, the TreadClimber’s maximum speed is 4.5 mph (7.2 kph), compared to the treadmill’s maximum speed at 12 mph.
+So even though the TreadClimber provides an intense cardio workout, the maximum speeds should give you an indication it really is a different type of workout.

 Max Trainer / Max Total